 Mid-May is the two month mark since the start of the coronavirus shutdown and resulting economic crisis that has dramatically altered nearly every business sector.
 Though many of us would agree that it seems like much more than two months – perhaps at this point it’s time for a personal check-in about how you’re bearing up so far.
-Maybe you can put some time aside to pause and do a self-assessment.
+Maybe you can put some time aside to pause and do a pandemic self-assessment.

-The four clusters below feature questions to be considered in any order – and that function as provocative, useful prompts.
+For a useful pandemic self-assessment, the four clusters below feature questions to be considered in any order – and that function as provocative, useful prompts.
 Important breakthroughs come in asking the right questions, not in having any specific “right” answers.

 Personal Connection: Questions focused on the individual.

 - These are unprecedented times, how are you doing?
 How is this crisis impacting you personally?